-This page is a guide to help contributors through the topic naming process.
-Establishing consistent topic titles will help users quickly and easily distinguish topics from one another.
+This page is a guide to help contributors through the topic creation and naming process.
+Thoughtfully creating and naming topics will help users quickly and easily distinguish between them.

 1. Make sure the topic doesn’t already exist by another name